Quantum Measurements, faster-than-light communication, minimum size for the detector implied by quantum mechanics: The thought experiment

-where relations \eqref{eq:XYtoPM} have been used in the last step.
-By comparing with Eq. \eqref{eq:DO_C}, one sees that the density operators of setting $C$ and $L$ are the same.
-This entails that the density matrix for setting $L$ coincides with $\rho_C$ as given in Eq. \eqref{eq:DM_C}.
-Since the density matrices of setting $C$ and $L$ are the same, and since the density matrix is supposed to contain the whole information pertaining to the state, Alice should in principle not be able to make use of the two different settings to send information to Bob.
+The density matrices of setting $C$ and $L$ are the same, as can be easily calculated.
+Since the density matrix is supposed to contain the whole information pertaining to the state, Alice should in principle not be able to make use of the two different settings to send information to Bob.
 The terms of the NC theorem normally end here with such a statement.
-To this extent, our gedanken experiment complies with the NC theorem.

-Nevertheless, we shall show below that there is, indeed, a measurable difference between settings $C$ and $L$ that Bob and Alice can use to exchange information.
+To this extent, our thought experiment complies with the NC theorem.
+Nevertheless, we shall try to highlight a measurable difference between settings $C$ and $L$ that Bob and Alice can use to exchange information.